robertlupinek/rh-ex407/README.md

 - [ ] Use Ansible galaxy to install the role `geerlingguy.haproxy` in the requirements file to the `/home/carlton/ansible/roles` directory named `haproxy`
 - [ ] Create an and run the playbook `/home/carlton/ansible/haproxy.yml` that deploys the `haproxy` role downloaded from the requirements files.
   - [ ] Playbook should target nodes in the `proxy` group.
-  - [ ] Configure the backend servers to be the IP addresses of the servers in the web directory on port 80.
+  - [ ] Configure the backend servers to be the IP addresses of the servers in the `web` group on port 80.

 ## Vault Vault  Vault - always vault